Transfer Learning in Information Criteria-based Feature Selection: Real Data Applications

 {In this context, experiments will be conducted on three different sample sizes.
-For each target sample size ($n= 130, 150, 170$), we divide the target data set into $200$ random splits with $n$ samples as the training data and the rest $30$ samples as the test data.
-Our TLCp procedures will be compared with the aforementioned benchmarks in the example, and the tuning parameters of these models will be determined as previously.
-The percentage unexplained variance is also used as the model performance measurement here. }
+For each target sample size ($n= 130, 150, 170$), we divide the target data set into $10000$ random splits with $n$ samples as the training data and the remaining $30$ samples as the test data.
+For each partition, we standardize the continuous variables to have zero mean and unit variance, and not standardize the binary variables but code them as $0/1$ to retain the interpretation of the variables. {We choose three source tasks ($18$-th, $37$-th and $20$-th) with their relative task dissimilarities $0.58$, $1.51$, and $2.85$ as the representative cases to demonstrate the effectiveness of our methods when compared with other methods (see Figures \ref{school1}, \ref{school2} and \ref{school3}).
+Furthermore, Figure \ref{school4} presents the performance of our TLCp model for the target task with respect to increasing relative task dissimilarities.}}